valtix-security/terraform-provider-valtix/docs/resources/alert_profile.md

 # valtix_alert_profile
-Configure a profile that defines the destination where the alerts are sent (Pagerduty, Slack, ServiceNow) Manages certificates that are presented to the end user when they access valtix Gateway proxy
+Resource for creating and managing an Alert Profile that defines the 3rd-party SIEM (Pagerduty, Slack, ServiceNow) and configuration required to send Valtix Alerts.
+The Alert Profile is used in an Alert Rule.

 ## Example Usage